 What should I review before April 30?

-Review current regime, 2025 income, monthly payments, CFDI, withholdings, bank statements and possible non-RESICO income.
-If something does not match, resolve it before filing.
+Review the current regime, 2025 income, monthly payments, CFDI, withholdings, bank statements and non-RESICO income.
+If the prefill does not match, correct the period or receipt that caused the difference before filing.